Kovah/LinkAce-Website/content/docs/v2/configuration/env-settings.md

 # Set the time after a session expires automatically, in minutes.
 Default is 7 days.
 SESSION_LIFETIME=10080

+# Configure the API rate limit here: the first number defines the number of requests, the second the time frame
+# for the requests.
+60,1 is the default which means: 60 requests per 1 minute
+API_RATE_LIMIT=60,1

 #### Backup configuration
 # Enable backups here